Golden Age of Piracy: Female pirates

+The best-known female pirates of the era were Anne Bonny and Mary Read.

+Anne Bonny (possibly died December 1733) at some unknown point traveled to Nassau and met John Rackham.
+What her background is, is unclear and highly debated.

+Mary Read followed a similar course.
+Her background is unknown but at some point became acquainted with Rackham.

+On 22 August 1720, Bonny, Read, and multiple other pirates under the command of Rackam stole the sloop William from the merchant John Ham.
+For 61 days they robbed ships across the Caribbean.
+On 22 October 1720, they were captured and arrested following a short fight with former privateer Jonathan Barnet.
+After their capture, both women were convicted of piracy and sentenced to death, but they stalled their executions by claiming to be pregnant.
+Read died in jail months later, many believe of a fever or complications of childbirth.
+Bonny disappeared, with no record of her execution nor childbirth.
+In December 1733, the burial of a woman in Jamaica named Ann Bonny was noted.

 Decline

 By the early 18th century, tolerance for privateers was wearing thin in all nations.
 After the Treaty of Utrecht was signed, the excess of trained sailors without employment was both a blessing and a curse for all pirates.
 Initially, the surplus of men had caused the number of pirates to multiply significantly.
 This inevitably led to the pillaging of more ships, which put a greater strain on trade for all European nations.
 In response, European nations bolstered their own navies to offer greater protection for merchants and to hunt down pirates.
 The excess of skilled sailors meant there was a large pool that could be recruited into national navies as well.

 Piracy was clearly on a strong decline by 1720.
 The Golden Age of Piracy did not last the decade.

-The events of the latter half of 1718 (including the arrival of Governor Woodes Rogers in Nassau) represent a turning point in the history of piracy in the New World.
+The events of the latter half of 1718 (including the arrival of Governor Woodes Rogers in Nassau) represent a turning point in the history of piracy in the Western Hemisphere.
 Without a safe base and with growing pressure from naval forces, the rovers lost their momentum.
 The lure of the Spanish treasures had faded, and the hunters gradually became the hunted.
 By early 1719, the remaining pirates were on the run.
 Most of them headed for West Africa, seizing poorly defended slavers.